 How to bulk-import or export redirection rules?

-Importing redirection rules is a productive way to add many redirection rules at once. redirection.io supports importing .csv files.
+Importing rules is a productive way to add many rules at once. redirection.io supports several import formats, tailored for various purpose.

-The import screen can be accessed from the "Rules" screen:
+The import screen can be accessed from the "Rules list" screen:

 1. redirection.io project dashboardhead to the dashboard of your project